tirimatangi/MultiArena/README.md

    - +10% faster than `std::pmr::unsynchronized_pool_resource` (which uses the new_delete_resource as the upstream allocator).

 2. In synchronized mode with 16 parallel threads, the application using the arena resource is
-   - -2% to -5% _slower_ than the default `std::pmr::new_delete_resource`.
+   - -1% to -5% _slower_ than the default `std::pmr::new_delete_resource`.
    - +7% to +10% faster than `std::pmr::synchronized_pool_resource` (which uses the new_delete_resource as the upstream allocator).

-The tests were run in (an ancient) Corei5-4210U machine with 4 cores on Ubuntu 22.04.
+The tests were run in (an ancient) Core i5-4210U machine with 4 cores on Ubuntu 22.04.

 We note that in the synchronized mode, the default new-delete resource is very good.
 In every other case, the MultiArena resource is faster.
 But even so, the difference in speed is not necessarily the most significant argument for choosing a MultiArena resource.
 The most important argument is the peace of mind.
 The allocations and deallocations run in constant time.
-The memory resource is entirely your playground which is immune to memory fracmentation and disturbance from the other processes which may be running in the system.
+The memory resource is entirely your playground which is immune to memory fragmentation and disturbance from the other processes which may be running in the system.

 Just the ticket for a real-time application.